davidcunhadev/davidcunhadev/README.md

 Hey, I'm David Cunha!
 I've been passionate about technology since childhood, and I'm continuously driven to expand my skills and embrace new challenges.
 With a background in fullstack web development and a keen interest in emerging technologies, I am always on the lookout for innovative opportunities to grow both professionally and personally, aiming to make a meaningful impact through my work.

 - 🌍 Location: Guabiruba, Santa Catarina, Brazil.
-- 🎓 Education: Bachelor's Degree in Computer Science at Regional University of Blumenau.
+- 🎓 Education: Bachelor's Degree in Computer Science at University of Blumenau - (FURB).
 - 🎓 Education: FullStack Web Development Course at Trybe - [Certificate](https://www.credential.net/9237181b-16cb-4d1d-bd74-4ad3f19f3e97#gs.cremfe)

 ## 📚 Stack